-The Batman is the long-gestating Caped Crusader movie directed by Matt Reeves (Cloverfield, the last two Planet of the Apes movies).
-Originally announced back in October 2014, The Batman started as a Ben Affleck project, back when the actor was signed up to play the Dark Knight in Batman Vs Superman and Justice League.
+The Batman movie is the long-gestating Caped Crusader flick directed by Matt Reeves (Cloverfield, the last two Planet of the Apes movies).
+And it'll be in the oven even longer now that it has been delayed to early next year, as part of a spate of release date reshuffles in a movie industry ravaged by the coronavirus.
+Originally announced back in October 2014, The Batman started as a Ben Affleck project, back when he was set to play the Dark Knight in Batman Vs Superman and Justice League.

-Now, it's a standalone movie – and Robert Pattinson will debut as Bruce Wayne, with an amazing ensemble cast backing him up.
+Now, we're getting a standalone movie – and Robert Pattinson will debut as Bruce Wayne, with an amazing ensemble cast backing him up.
 Co-written by Reeves and rising screenwriter Mattson Tomlin, expect more of a noir-inspired detective story than we've seen from past Batman movies.
-You can now get a taste of it from the trailer, unveiled as part of DC's FanDome event.

-Below, here's everything we know about The Batman's release date, cast, Batmobile and story.
+Below, here's everything we know about The Batman's release date delay, cast details, Batmobile and story.

 - 7 comics you should read before The Batman release